vguhesan/MuruganTempleWeb/content/about/services-request.md

     </div>
     <div class="col-sm">
       <div class="card">
-        <h5 class="card-header">Step 2 of 3: Family Member Details (optional)</h5>
+        <h5 class="card-header">Step 2 of 3: Enter family member details (optional)</h5>
         <div class="card-body">
-          <p>Enter details of each family member below.
-If you are the primary member, please provide your telephone and email address.</p>
+          <p>Please add details of each family member and add them to the cart.
+Then proceed to step 3.
+If you are the primary member, please provide your telephone and email address so that we can contact you.</p>
           <div class="row">
             <div class="col m-1">
                 <input type="text" class="form-control" id="fullName" placeholder="Full Name">